How to Prevent Water Damage From Frozen Pipes in Denver’s Winters

 Applying gentle heat to the frozen area can help thaw it safely.
 A hairdryer, space heater, or warm towels can be used to slowly warm the pipe.
 Open flames should never be used, as they can create a fire hazard.
 If the pipe is inside a wall, turning up the home’s heat and directing warm air toward the area may help.

 If a pipe bursts, shutting off the water supply immediately is the most important step.
 Water damage can spread quickly, soaking walls, floors, and belongings.
-Calling a professional water damage restoration company as soon as possible can help minimize the damage and get the home back to normal.
+Checking for damage and Calling a professional water damage restoration company as soon as possible can help minimize the damage and get the home back to normal.

 Long-Term Solutions